accesslabs-dev/bna-website/content/english/blog/post-2.md

     Why LlamaIndex?

     Our opinion LangChain vs LlamaIndex is as follows: LangChain is very abstract and verbose (many lines for few things).
-Besides, as we will later build a RAG to interact with documents, images, etc., Llama has many cool features for all of that;
+Besides, as we will later build a RAG (augmented retrieval generation - a technique to increase the context passed to the LLM - which we will delve into in the next chapters) to interact with documents, images, etc., Llama has many cool features for all of that;

     For a simple chat, any model's API would do.
 But here we are looking at the long-term project and will use n different models from n different APIs, so using a library like LlamaIndex helps a lot when we make changes.